mmarinel/N-Puzzle-AI/README.md

 The first thing to observe as a consequence of the previous definition, is that when we have an admissible heuristic h, f = g + h never overestimates the true cost of a solution along the current path through n.
 That is simply because g(n) is the actual cost until node n, and h(n) is a lower bound on the cost of the cheapest path from n to a goal node.

 One example of an admissible heuristic is the straight line distance for the route finding problem.
-Being the straight line connecting two nodes the shortest possible path between them, we have in fact as a consequence that such heuristic be admissible.
+Being that the straight line connecting two nodes forms the shortest possible path between them, we have as a consequence that such heuristic is admissible.

 ### Consistency